Brown Rockfish

 Copper Rockfish

-Lacks the dark spot on the gill cover and has a much lighter, more pronounced stripe along the rear half of the lateral line.
+Lacks the dark spot on the gill cover and has a lighter, often whitish area along the rear half of its lateral line.

 Quillback Rockfish